yachielab/FRACTAL/README.md

     -I "<String>"
       Options especially for the first qsub.
 Default: the string specified by -O -j "<String>"
-      Name of the job distributed by FRACTAL.
+      Name of the jobs distributed by FRACTAL.
 Default: "FRACTAL"
 ```